Introducing four exciting books in the Displaced Dynasties series by Jim Reilly.

 The Bottleneck

 Without doubt the most influential of the revisionist works is that of Immanuel Velikovsky.
 In his groundbreaking Ages in Chaos he presented convincing evidence that the Egyptian 18th dynasty should be moved at least 500 years forward in time, from the 16th to 14th centuries B.C. to the late 11th through mid 9th centuries.
 But there he stopped, unable to relocate the 19th and 20th dynasties which ought to have followed in sequence.
 There was simply not enough room in the traditional timeline to fit the remaining dynasties.
 What to do?
 For the next quarter century the scholastic world waited for Velikovsky to resolve the problem.
-In 1977 in Peoples of the Sea, and in 1978 in Ramses II and His Time, only a year before Velikovsky's death in 1979, the answer came.
+In 1977 in Peoples of the Sea, and in 1978 in Ramses II and His Time, only a year before Velikovsky's untimely death in 1979, the answer came.
 The 20th dynasty was moved to the 4th century where its pivotal king Ramses III emerged as Nectanebo I of the 30th dynasty.
 The 19th dynasty was moved to the late 7th century where Ramses II assumed the identity of the Egyptian king Necho, who killed Josiah king of Judah and fought several battles against the neo-Babylonian army of Nebuchadnezzar (now an alter-ego for the Hittite king Hattusilis).
 These solutions were clearly unacceptable to fellow revisionists, much less to traditional historians.
 The logic of Velikovsky's arguments was strained to say the least.

 The Solution